Constantin François de Chassebœuf, comte de Volney: Early life and the French Revolution

 He embarked on a journey to the East in late 1782 and reached Egypt, where he spent nearly seven months.
 He then lived for nearly two years in Greater Syria, in what today is Lebanon and Israel/Palestine, in order to learn Arabic.
 In 1785 he returned to France, where he spent the next two years compiling his notes and writing his Voyage en Egypte et en Syrie (1787) and Considérations sur la guerre des Turcs et de la Russie (1788).

+He was heavily influenced by the ideas of Helvetius and Holbach but had little regard for Rousseau.
+During 1788 he was scathing on the British constitutional set up calling on the French to ignore existing models.
 He was a member both of the Estates-General and of the National Constituent Assembly after the outbreak of the French Revolution.
 In 1791 his essay on the philosophy of history appeared, Les Ruines, ou méditations sur les révolutions des empires.
 It conveys a vision predicting the union of all religions through the recognition of the common truths underlying them all.

 Volney tried to put his politico-economic theories into practice in Corsica, where in 1792 he bought an estate and made an attempt to cultivate colonial produce.
-He was imprisoned during the Jacobin Club triumph, but escaped the guillotine.
+He was imprisoned during the Jacobin Club triumph.
+He escaped the guillotine because just before officials were sent to fetch him he had been transferred to another prison.
 He spent some time as a professor of history at the newly founded École Normale.